esimov/go-arena/README.md

 PASS
 ```

+As we have intuited the arena outperformed significantly the standard memory allocation both in terms of `allocations/operations` and `bytes/operations`.
+Though one interesting result got my attention, specifically when we tested the arena allocation with a slice with a capacity of 100000.
+Somehow surprisingly the results are a little worse than the results obtained from the standard allocations.
+The explication is coming from checking the arena source code.
+In the runtime/arena package we have the following on line [351](https://github.com/golang/go/blob/d9c29ec6a54f929f4b0736db6b7598a4c2305e5e/src/runtime/arena.go#L351):

+> Alloc reserves space in the current chunk or calls refill and reserves space in a new chunk.

+What does this means?
+It means that the arena pre-allocates memory space in chunks.
+If the data does not fits in the current chunk then it reserves space in a new chunk.
+Then further down under the `refill()` method , which is invoked within the `alloc()`, we get the following:

+> Refill inserts the current arena chunk onto the full list and obtains a new one, either from the partial list or allocating a new one, both from mheap.

+I assume that this is the reason why on the last benchmark with a slice having a capacity of 100000 this kind of re-allocation is happening more frequently.

+## GC test
 The `test` folder contains a few simple examples of how you can use the memory arena together with some analysis about the number of GC calls and heap allocations.

 ```bash